Nay-AbiAkl/VisualIntelligence/To submit/README.md

 ## Approach 2
 The second approach consists of integrating the graph and GCN into the existing "PointNavResNetPolicy" in habitat.
 Slight modifications were added to the ResNet policy, these can be found in "modified_resnet_policy.py".
 # ViTMAE
+The ViTMAE was finetuned on examples from gibson environment using the notebook titles "vitmae.ipynb".
+The notebook shows the different functions used for finetuning and the metrics used for assessment which are MSE, SSIM and PSNR.